matthewhammer/dragginz/README.md

 # What is Dragginz?

 Dragginz is a virtual fantasy world.
 It's built by the users, but adheres to a strict style guide set by the Dragginz Team (currently 6 of us working on the project.)
 It's a non profit venture that's owned by the community.
 All revenue made from the game will go directly back into maintenance and development costs.

 Our stack is currently Unity, SpatialOS/Improbable, and we're looking to replace everything else with DFinity.

 Currently we are attempting to assemble a giant data model (500+ entities) with validation and filtering/sanitisation rules.
 It's imperative that all the data that builds this world is carefully curated and error checked.
 Previously we used CockroachDB as our storage layer.

-The best explanation I can give for the project is an unholy cross between Minecraft, Neopets, WoW and Dwarf Fortress set in a very vertical, 3D Labyrinth/Dark Crystal type world.
+The best explanation I can give for the project is an unholy cross between Minecraft, Neopets, WoW and Dwarf Fortressset in a very vertical, 3D Labyrinth/Dark Crystal type world.

 ---